| | |

 I used Picket Fence Fusion Mineral white paint.
 You can use any good quality white latex paint you like.

-Like the mod podge start with your brush on the stencil and pull the paint towards the open portion.
+Like the Mod Podge start with your brush on the stencil and pull the paint towards the open portion.
 This minimizes the chances of bleeding.

 Apply the first coat and let it dry according to the directions on the can.